TheSentimentalists/SentimentalistsApp-Backend/README.md

   -  lambda_function.py<br />
   -  sentimentAnalysis.py<br />
   -  spacyMatcher.py<br />
+     (Frontend is currently Using the following spaCy tags: PERSON, GPE, ORG, WORK_OF_ART, EVENT)

 The following two files are used in the automation, pointing to the Python libraries that must be installed:<br />
   -  build-requirements.txt<br />